 9.2.
 The Commission highly appreciated reciprocal participation in the events (festivals, exhibitions, art camps, conference, etc) organized in both countries.
 The Parties expressed their interest to deepen cooperation of Armenian and Georgian institutions operating in cultural and creative sectors as well as to team up for participation and get funding foreseen in the framework of Creative Europe Programme and Certified Cultural Routes of the Council of Europe.

 9.3.
-The Commission welcomed the activities and measures undertaken by both Sides for the protection of historical and cultural heritage in the countries and the Parties expressed readiness to facilitate partnership between respective institutions in charge of cultural heritage within the framework of the Convention for the Protection of the Architectural Heritage of Europe as well as the further proper operation of the existing monitoring group.
+The Commission welcomed the activities and measures undertaken by both Sides for the protection of historical and cultural heritage in the countries and the Parties expressed readiness to facilitate partnership between respective institutions in charge of cultural heritage in accordance to the international standard setting documents in the field, which are in force for the both Parties.

 9.4.
-The Commission underlined the importance of ongoing reconstruction of the Petros Adamian Tbilisi State Armenian Drama Theatre with professional support provided by the Armenian Side if necessary.
+The Commission underlined the importance of ongoing reconstruction of the Petros Adamian Tbilisi State Armenian Drama Theatre and expressed gratitude to the private fund “CARTU” for financial support.

 9.5.
-The Parties agreed to activate the cooperation in the sphere of museums for exchanging the advanced experience and implementation of joint projects.
+The Parties expressed the readiness to accelerate the return procedures of the exhibits exported for temporary use from each other’s countries (Ivan Aivazovsky’s ‘Byron on St Lazarus Island in Venice’ - from Georgia and Ivan Aivazovsky’s ‘Rioni River, Georgia’ and Martiros Saryan’s ‘Portrait of D. Badridze’ - from the Republic of Armenia).

 10. Cooperation in the Field of Tourism